MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 This is the phrase that will be inserted in/removed from [[item tags|Tutorial:-Writing-descriptions#item]] when an Item or Inventory Item using this Prefab is added to/removed from an [[item list|Tutorial:-Writing-descriptions#il]].
-It is also the phrase that will be used when a non-discreet Item is inspected, taken, or dropped; when a non-discreet Inventory Item is inspected, stashed, unstashed, or carried from one [[Room|Data-Structure:-Room]] to another; and when an Inventory Item (whether discreet or non-discreet) is equipped or unequipped.
+It is also the phrase that will be used when a non-discreet Item is inspected, taken, or dropped; when a non-discreet Inventory Item is inspected, stashed, unstashed, or carried from one [Room](room.md) to another; and when an Inventory Item (whether discreet or non-discreet) is equipped or unequipped.
 No restrictions are placed on the content of this string, however it should generally contain the Prefab's single name.

 ### Plural Containing Phrase